oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_optimizer_resource_action_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ResourceAction resources in Oracle Cloud Infrastructure
-- Lists the Cloud Advisor resource actions that are supported by the specified recommendation.
+- Lists the Cloud Advisor resource actions that are supported.
 - If *resource_action_id* is specified, the details of a single ResourceAction will be returned.